 Like a meteor crashing through the sky, diagonally canted quad headlights were a styling trend that shone brightly and then burned out quickly.
 Let’s take a look at this short-lived fad.

 In the US in the 1950s, automotive lighting was governed by a patchwork of state regulations and industry standards.
 Starting in 1957, most (but not all) states permitted the use of separate low and high beam bulbs.
 However, because they were not universally permitted, very few 1957 cars were offered with quad headlights.
-Those few 1957 cars that were offered for sale with quad headlamps (such as the 1957 Cadillac Eldorado Brougham, 1957 Nash Ambassador, and 1957 Mercury) had to have alternate dual headlight front-ends to sell in states that prohibited quad headlamps.
+Of few 1957 cars that were offered for sale with quad headlamps (such as the 1957 Cadillac Eldorado Brougham, 1957 Nash Ambassador, and 1957 Mercury) many had alternate dual headlight front-ends to sell in states that prohibited quad headlamps.

 This changed in 1958, with quad headlamps becoming legal in all 48 states.
 Most manufacturers switched over to the new look almost immediately (Think back to how square headlights popped up almost overnight on every car when they first became legal in 1976).